hli1221/hli1221.github.io/index.md

 ---
 # Experience

+**2025.07 ~ now:** Associate Professor, School of Artificial Intelligence and Computer Science, Jiangnan University, China.
-**2022.01 ~ now:** Lecturer, School of Artificial Intelligence and Computer Science, Jiangnan University, China.
+**2022.01 ~ 2025.07:** Lecturer, School of Artificial Intelligence and Computer Science, Jiangnan University, China.
 **2018.09 ~ 2021.12:** Ph.D candidate in Control Science and Engineering in school of IoT, Jiangnan University, China.
 **2016.09 ~ 2018.06:** Master in Computer science and technology in Jiangnan University, China.
 **2015.06 ~ 2016.08:** Software engineer in Nanjing, China.